1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 ---

-## ADXL Acceleration Sensor
+## Acceleration Sensor
-There's an ADXL acceleration sensor for measuring the vibrances installed at the rear side of the bed's underside, right where the z-offset sensor is located.
+There's an acceleration sensor (type LIS2DW12) for measuring the vibrances installed at the rear side of the bed's underside, right where the z-offset sensor is located.

 The following pictures show the underside view of the belonging area of the bed's underside.